-(1) Time Vesting Units granted on May 1, 2017, vest, if at all, 20% on each grant date anniversary for five years.
+- (1) Time Vesting Units granted on May 1, 2017, vest, if at all, 20% on each grant date anniversary for five years.
 If the holder's employment is terminated for cause or the holder resigns for other than good reason, unvested units are immediately forfeited.
 If employment is terminated for any reason other than cause, or if the holder resigns for good reason, the remaining unvested shares vest immediately.
-In the event of a change in control in which stock-based awards are not assumed, continued or substituted, the board of directors may elect to immediately vest the awards or cancel the awards and deliver in cash or securities an amount equal to the number of shares of stock covered by the award multiplied by the formula or fixed price per share paid to holders of shares of stock pursuant to the change in control.

-- (2) Financial Performance Units granted on May 1, 2017 are earned pursuant to defined financial performance criteria covering the period ending on December 31, 2019.
+In the event of a change in control in which stock-based awards are not assumed, continued or substituted, the board of directors may elect to immediately vest the awards or cancel the awards and deliver in cash or securities an amount equal to the number of shares of stock covered by the award multiplied by the formula or fixed price per share paid to holders of shares of stock pursuant to the change in control. - (2) Financial Performance Units granted on May 1, 2017 are earned pursuant to defined financial performance criteria covering the period ending on December 31, 2019.
 If the holder's employment is terminated, all unvested Financial Performance Units will be immediately forfeited.
-In the event of a change in control (excluding an initial public offering) during the holder's continuous employment with the Company, the amount of Financial Performance Units earned shall be determined according to the performance criteria detailed in Note 11-Shareholders' Equity in the accompanying notes to the consolidated financial statements included in the Company 2018 Form 10-K, based on a truncated performance period ending immediately prior to such change in control, and the number of Financial Performance Units earned shall immediately vest in full.
+In the event of a change in control during the holder's continuous employment with the Company, the amount of Financial Performance Units earned shall be determined according to the performance criteria detailed in Note 12-Shareholders' Equity in the accompanying notes to the consolidated financial statements included in our Annual Report on Form 10-K for the year ended December 31, 2019, based on a truncated performance period ending immediately prior to such change in control, and the number of Financial Performance Units earned shall immediately vest in full.
 If the change in control (excluding an initial public offering) occurs following the performance determination date, the number of Financial Performance Units earned as of the performance determination date shall immediately vest in full. - (3) Market Performance Units granted on May 1, 2017, are determined to be earned following completion of the performance period ending on June 30, 2020.
 In the event of employment termination, the holder shall immediately forfeit all of the awarded Market Performance Units which have not yet vested.
-In the event of a change in control (excluding an initial public offering) during the holder's continuous employment with the Company, the amount of Market Performance Units earned shall be determined according to the performance criteria detailed in Note 11-Shareholders' Equity in the accompanying notes to the consolidated financial statements included in the Company 2018 Form 10-K, based on a truncated performance period ending immediately prior to such change in control, and the number of Market Performance Units earned shall immediately vest in full.
-If the change in control (excluding an initial public offering) occurs following the performance determination date, the number of Market Performance Units earned as of the performance units earned as of the performance determination date shall immediately vest in full. - (4) Time Vesting Units granted on January 1, 2018, vest, if at all, in two equal installments on January 1, 2021, and January 1, 2023.
-If the holder's employment is terminated for cause or the holder resigns for other than good reason, unvested units are immediately forfeited.
-If employment is terminated for any reason other than cause, or if the holder resigns for good reason, the remaining unvested shares vest immediately.
-In the event of a change in control in which stock-based awards are not assumed, continued or substituted, the board of directors may elect to immediately vest the awards or cancel the awards and deliver in cash or securities an amount equal to the number of shares of stock covered by the award multiplied by the formula or fixed price per share paid to holders of shares of stock pursuant to the change in control.
+In the event of a change in control during the holder's continuous employment with the Company, the amount of Market Performance Units earned shall be determined according to the performance criteria detailed in Note 12-Shareholders' Equity in the accompanying notes to the consolidated financial statements included in our Annual Report on Form 10-K for the year ended

+December 31, 2019, based on a truncated performance period ending immediately prior to such change in control, and the number of Market Performance Units earned shall immediately vest in full.
+If the change in control (excluding an initial public offering) occurs following the performance determination date, the number of Market Performance Units earned as of the performance determination date shall immediately vest in full.